-- 2.6.26.
+- 2.6.35.
 The Institute has a mission to provide opportunities for Catholic formation and education in all places where English is spoken.
 As such it is committed to offering all of its international students the full support necessary for the successful completion of its courses.
-If the Institute is not able to provide the level of support it deems necessary for a particular student, the student will not be accepted onto one of its programmes. - 2.6.27.
-All higher education courses offered by Maryvale Institute are written, delivered and assessed exclusively in English. - 2.6.28.
-Students from outside of the European Economic Area (EEA) wishing to attend a residential at Maryvale can apply for a short-term study visa.
-For details see www.gov.uk/study-visit-visa - 2.6.29.
+If the Institute is not able to provide the level of support it deems necessary for a particular student, the student will not be accepted onto one of its programmes. - 2.6.36.
+All higher education courses offered by Maryvale Institute are written, delivered and assessed exclusively in English. - 2.6.37.
+International Students wishing to attend a residential at Maryvale may have to apply for a short-term study visa.
+Advice is provided in acceptance packs and, for further details, see www.gov.uk/study-visit-visa. - 2.6.38.
 Provided that the student meets the Visa requirements a letter can be provided from the Registrar on request in support of the Visa application.
-The request must be submitted well in advance of the intended visit and include the student's full name as it appears on the passport, date of birth, nationality and passport number. - 2.6.30.
-The visiting student must present his/her passport, biometric card if relevant and Visa details, on arrival at the Institute where a copy will be taken of the documents and placed on the student's file. - 2.6.31.
-Non EEA nationals resident in the UK must also present any "Leave to remain" documentation where a copy will be taken of the documents and placed on the student's file.
-Applicants unable to provide adequate proof of leave to remain may not be accepted on to a course. - 2.6.32.
+The request must be submitted well in advance of the intended visit and include the student's full name as it appears on the passport, date of birth, nationality and passport number. - 2.6.39.
+The visiting student must present his/her passport, biometric card if relevant and Visa details, on arrival at the Institute where a copy will be taken of the documents and placed on the student's file.

+- 2.6.40.
+International students resident in the UK must also present any "Leave to remain" documentation where a copy will be taken of the documents and placed on the student's file.
+Applicants unable to provide adequate proof of leave to remain may not be accepted on to a programme. - 2.6.41.
 If a student holding a short-term study visa fails to attend a residential as expected the Institute has a duty to inform UK Visas and Immigration.